helloflask/flemi-api/README.md

 pdm install
 ```

-To initialize Flog API, you must make the database and administrator ready with command:
+To initialize Flemi API, you must make the database and administrator ready with command:

 ```powershell
 flask deploy